xandreiAThome/mp2_lbyarch/README.md

 # mp2_lbyarch (NOT WORKING)

 This is Tremayne Dela Cruz's individual output.
 Unfortunately I am unable to build this project in Visual Studio Community 2026.
-Everytime I build it pops up with an error of...
+Everytime I build it, it pops up with an error of...

 ![build-errorl](build_error.png)